 All seven UK Research councils and over 90 funders, including the National Institute for Health Research (NIHR) and Cancer Research UK, to gather information from researchers about the outcomes of their work.

-All Principal Investigators, researchers and Research Council funded PhD students (and supervisors) must complete a submission to Researchfish annually even if there is nothing to report (nil submission).
+All Principal Investigators (PIs), researchers and Research Council funded PhD students (and supervisors) must complete a submission to Researchfish annually even if there is nothing to report (nil submission).

 You should receive emails from your funder and Researchfish with instructions and information.
-If you’re not sure this applies to you, check your terms and conditions or contact RBI Post Award Services for advice.
+If you’re not sure this applies to you, check your terms and conditions or contact RBI Grant and Award Support Hub for advice.

-The information that you enter on Researchfish will appear on the Research Councils UK (RCUK) Gateway to Research.
+The information that you enter on Researchfish will appear on the UK Research and Innovation (UKRI) Gateway to Research.
 Data on this public website provides information about publications, people, organisations and outcomes relating to research projects.

 The annual submission exercise enables Research Councils (and other funders) to draw on information, for yearly government impact reports.
 They also use the information provided by award-holders in briefings and information requests for Parliament, as well as major strategic partners.